tontube/client/SocketCommunication.md

 ## Overview
 The server only keeps the latest communication channel info between it and each client.
 The client can query the latest channel from the server and continue on from there.
 Upon transferring all the balance in the channel, the client sends a finalized transmission and starts a new channel when the user buys more hours.

-After receiving each payment in the channel, the server sends the key to decrypt the next n seconds of the stream.
+After receiving each payment in the channel, the server sends the secret for downloading the next n seconds of the stream.

 ## The algorithm